Harmful Chemicals in the Ozone Layer Drop by 50%

 This success is due to international laws formed to protect the ozone layer.
 But, more needs to be done.

-What important treaty was signed to protect the ozone layer from depleting?
+What important [[treaty::A formal and written agreement between two or more countries.]] was signed to protect the ozone layer from depleting?

 As a result of the Montreal Protocol, the ozone layer is expected to recover by the middle of this century.